nextflow-io/nextflow/docs/operator.rst

 --------

-The ``first`` operator creates a channel that returns the first item emitted by the source channel, or eventually the first item that matches an optional condition.
+The ``first`` operator creates a channel that returns the first item emitted by the source channel, or eventually the first item that matches an optional condition in a :ref:`value channel <channel-types>`.
 The condition can be specified by using a :ref:`regular expression<script-regexp>`, a Java `class` type or any boolean `predicate`.
 For example::